tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What are the different types of error that one can encounter in SAS programs?
 - *Answer* (aacharya4−stat6250): The types of error encountered in a SAS program are : Syntax error, Data error, Semantic error, execution-time error.
 - Question(tchan49-stat6250): Do you get syntax error when some data values are not appropriate for the SAS statement?
-- Question (ttruong59-stat6250): What is the main difference between syntax error and data error?
-- Answer (ttruong59-stat6250): Syntax error occurs when program statements do not conform to the SAS rules while data error occurs when the values of data are not specifically specified.